CHACHA0044/CFT/README.md

 ## 📌 Project Overview

 Carbon Footprint Tracker (CFT) is a full-stack MERN application that empowers users to measure, track, and reduce their personal carbon footprint.
 By logging simple lifestyle data each month (food, transport, electricity, and waste), users receive a standardized CO₂-equivalent estimate, personalized reduction suggestions, and can compare results on interactive dashboards and leaderboards.

+I started this project just for fun and to get hands-on experience with the MERN stack and other modern tools.
+Most of the work here was built by me from scratch, but along the way I did use AI and other resources to get guidance and help with some features and bits of code.
+Never through blind copy-pasting, but by adapting and understanding them to truly make the project my own.

 The app uses:
-**Frontend**: React, Tailwind CSS, Framer Motion (hosted on Vercel) **Backend**: Node.js, Express, Mongoose (hosted on Render) **Database**: MongoDB Atlas
+**Frontend**: React, Tailwind CSS, Framer Motion (hosted on Vercel)
+**Backend**: Node.js, Express, Mongoose (hosted on Render)
+**Database**: MongoDB Atlas

 ### 🔄 Core User Flow